Capturing the customer's IP address

 }

-is not null, run an IP search to verify the IP address, city, and state matches the customer address in the Global Commerce order.
-The IP address must be the customer's IP address and not your server's IP address.cURL
+4. If the `ipAddress` field is not null, verify that the IP address, city, and state match the customer's address in the Global Commerce order.

 curl --location -g --request GET' https://api.digitalriver.com/v1/shoppers/me ' \